 - Use Dr. Karp’s “toddler-ese” language and Fast Food Rule techniques when you get some push back; see Taming Toddler Tantrums Using Sympathetic Reframing.
 Simplifying what you say, and empathizing but not agreeing with a toddler who balks at nail trimming can reduce the resistance.
 Children will then understand that you get their point of view: they don’t want to do this.
 Most kids are well aware that they will be asked to do things they do not want to do.
 Diaper changes, clothing changes, tooth brushing (see my series of toothbrushing posts for specifics on that subject.)
 Just hearing that you know they don’t like it is sometimes enough to help them allow you to trim their nails.
 They feel heard.
 Most kids will not assume that you understand them by reading your tone and body language alone, and ASD kids struggle with this more than the average child.
 You are giving them information about your mindset that they cannot understand unless you spell it out in this manner.

 - Make it clear why their nails need attention.
-One of my clients had a great idea to show her child that his nails were too long: she asked him to run his nails along his upper thigh and see if they were “scratchy”.
+One of my clients had a great idea to show her child that his nails were too long: she asked him to run his nails along his own upper thigh and see if they were “scratchy”.
 Scratchy nails need to be trimmed.

 - Try a little hand massage.
-Nothing too hard, but never use light, flighty touch.
+Nothing too hard, but never ever use light, flighty touch.
 Light touch is always stimulating to the nervous system, and light moving touch is even more stimulating.
+Don’t add fuel to the fire.
 Use firm grasp that doesn’t roam on-and-off their hand during nail trimming.
 If you don’t believe me that light touch is irritating, imagine getting a massage of flighty fingers running up and down your back.
 Can you feel that?
 It is alerting, and a bit annoying, right?
 Certainly more stimulating than relaxing.
 Well, when you hold a child’s fingers loosely, and then grasp/release their hand over and over….their brain perceives it as light touch.
 Oops.
 I use my skills as a licensed massage therapist with my OT skills to create a calming pattern of hand and finger massage either prior to or after nail grooming.
 Usually after, as I can use lotion then (lotion before trimming creates slippery hands for both of you!)